Breaking Bad Molecules: Are MLLMs Ready for Structure-Level Molecular Detoxification?: Introduction

-\begin{itemize} [leftmargin=15pt] \item \textbf{A novel task and challenge for general-purpose MLLMs.} We introduce \textbf{ToxiMol}, the first benchmark for \textit{molecular toxicity repair}, as a new standard to evaluate the generalization and execution capabilities of general-purpose MLLMs on highly complex scientific problems.
+\item \textbf{A novel task and challenge for general-purpose MLLMs.} We introduce \textbf{ToxiMol}, the first benchmark for \textit{molecular toxicity repair}, as a new standard to evaluate the generalization and execution capabilities of general-purpose MLLMs on highly complex scientific problems.

-\item \textbf{A standardized toxicity repair dataset and automated evaluation framework.} We construct a benchmark dataset featuring diverse mechanisms and controllable granularity and propose \textbf{ToxiEval}, an automated, multi-dimensional evaluation framework that enables fair, transparent, and quantitative comparison of model performance under complex repair objectives.
+\item \textbf{A standardized toxicity repair dataset and automated evaluation framework.} We construct a benchmark dataset featuring diverse mechanisms and controllable granularity and propose \textbf{ToxiEval}, an automated, multi-dimensional evaluation framework that enables fair, transparent, and quantitative comparison of model performance under complex repair objectives.\looseness=-1

-\item \textbf{Extensive evaluation and systematic analysis.} We conduct a comprehensive assessment of nearly 30 mainstream general-purpose MLLMs across multiple tasks, models, and evaluation criteria and perform in-depth ablation studies to examine the effects of various factors on repair success, revealing both the potential and current limitations of MLLMs in toxicity repair. \end{itemize}
+\item \textbf{Extensive evaluation and systematic analysis.} We conduct a comprehensive assessment of 43 mainstream general-purpose MLLMs across multiple tasks, models, and evaluation criteria, and perform in-depth ablation studies to examine the effects of various factors on repair success, revealing both the potential and current limitations of MLLMs in toxicity repair.